 Plan your space

 Both dogs will need areas where they can spend time resting.
-From a neurobiological perspective, dogs (again, much like people) need time and space to regulate energy levels and to return to a calm and relaxed state so be sure to have spaces where you can physically separate the dogs.
+From a neurobiological perspective, dogs (again, much like people) need time and space to regulate energy levels and to return to a calm and relaxed state.
+Be sure to have spaces where you can physically separate the dogs.
 When you are not able to actively supervise, ensure that the dogs are separated.
 Quiet time will be especially important for your new dog who is undergoing major transitions.
 Because dogs are pack animals (and survival depends on being near others), proximity to others (including people) can be important for helping them to relax.
 A safe and secure space where the dog can observe family interactions from a little distance is often the best bet.

-Give each dog her own safe space
+Give each dog their own safe space

-It’s also important that each dog has her own separate space where they are safe and secure.
+It’s also important that each dog has their own separate space where they are safe and secure.
 You might use baby gates, puppy pens, crates or other approaches depending on your set up.
-Ultimately, it can be a good idea to work on making their spaces as safe and happy to them as possible and working towards training them to go immediately to their own space when asked.
+Ultimately, it can be a good idea to work on making their spaces as safe and happy to them as possible, while working towards training them to go immediately to their own space when asked.
 Using food rewards like stuffed kongs filled with delicious treats, chew toys and activity mats can help pups stay entertained in their spaces during their down time.
 If each dog has their own safe and secure space you can have them go into it at the very fist sign of arousal, rudeness, etc. Ideally, you want to be able to move them into their spaces without anyone getting worked up about it.
 To learn more about this, google “teaching your dog place”.

 Address issues right away